 A tradition made new

-WOVEN fences, garden enclosures, harvest baskets, trellises, roof thatches and shelters have a long history in the British Isles — and elsewhere.
+Woven fences, garden enclosures, harvest baskets, cloches, trellises, roof thatches and shelters have a long history in the British Isles — and elsewhere.
 From ancient to modern times, farmers and gardeners have enclosed their pastures and vegetable gardens with sustainable, homegrown and locally harvested fence materials.
-This traditional practice is enjoying a resurgence as practical, beautiful and functional DIY projects and garden décor.
+This traditional practice is enjoying a resurgence as practical, beautiful and functional DIY projects and garden decor.

 Containing the Garden

-Low frames or wattles made of woven willow and other woods grown for this purpose (see Working Woodlands) have been used for millennia to contain raised beds and garden allotments throughout Great Britain.
+Low frames or wattles made of woven willow and other woods grown for this purpose have been used for millennia to contain raised beds and garden allotments throughout Great Britain.
 They tidy the garden edges and help keep soil in place.
-Now you can achieve this look with our easy-to-assemble Willow Planter Gardens.
-Fill them with fragrant herbs, such as lavender, trailing rosemary, thyme and dwarf basil for a doorstep version of a medieval garden.

 In taller versions of natural woven fences or portable panels, called hurdles, the pliable willow or hazel wands are woven between fence posts, either set in the ground or freestanding.
 By using different species, dimensions and colors of willow, a weaver can even create horizontal stripes and patterns.
 Depending on the materials used and skills of the craftsman, the weaving may be rough and rustic or quite sophisticated.
 The resulting barriers last for years and were historically used to temporarily contain animals and, more recently to screen utility areas and other unwelcome views.
 Hurdles and freestanding fence panels can also be placed over a pergola as a roof to cast welcome shade.

 Woven wands can perform many other essential garden duties.
 A graceful gathering of willow stems provides support to sweet peas, while willow hoops hold poppies and peonies in place.
-Inspired by timeless English designs, our Willow Supports and Willow Obelisks look natural in any garden setting.
+Inspired by timeless English designs, willow supports and willow obelisks look natural in any garden setting.